boots-edu/textbook/source/original/week6.md

 Using  __Inheritance\,__  we can build complex hierarchies of objects in order to define new types that are a  __type of__  some existing type\.

-Let’s briefly go back to our drawing example\.
+Let's briefly go back to our drawing example\.

 Note that our points are private\.
-This is good in case we want to change how we store polygons without breaking the rest of the code base\, but it doesn’t allow us to build other objects from polygon\, like triangles\, rectangles\, etc\.
+This is good in case we want to change how we store polygons without breaking the rest of the code base\, but it doesn't allow us to build other objects from polygon\, like triangles\, rectangles\, etc\.

 To add that functionality…